wavesplatform/docs.wavesplatform/docs/en/blockchain/account/account-data-storage.md

 **Account data storage** is a key-value storage associated with an [account](/en/blockchain/account/).

-The key of each entry is an unique string.
+The key of each entry is a unique string.

 The value is the data of one of the types: